 The type of activity engaged in also needs to be factored in when using body armour of any kind.

-As Multi-threat Police Body Armour has a built-in sweat management system it is not necessary to wear a tee shirt underneath unless inclined to do so.
+With a built-in sweat management system it is not necessary to wear a tee shirt underneath unless inclined to do so.

 The armour does, however, need to be kept clean.
 After use it should be laundered and the protective inserts given a good airing.